liferay/clay/packages/metal-quartz-link/README.md

   npm run watch
   ```

-5. Open the demo at http://localhost:4000/demos in your browser.

 ## Contribute

 We'd love to get contributions from you!
 Please, check our [Contributing Guidelines](https://github.com/metal/metal-quartz-components/blob/master/CONTRIBUTING.md) to see how you can help us improve.